 The client required a system to protect the warehouse and its contents by providing the earliest possible warning of fire.
 The system needed to extend across the entire premises and be controlled via a single control panel.

-The contract was put out to tender and our design was selected.
-David Smith of Drapers commented, “We had an existing relationship with another fire installation company, but awarded Chris Lewis Fire & Security this contract due to their innovative design solution that incorporated the VESDA aspirating system.
+When the contract was put out to tender, our design was selected.
+David Smith of Draper Tools commented, “We had an existing relationship with another fire installation company, but awarded Chris Lewis Fire & Security this contract due to their innovative design solution that incorporated the VESDA aspirating system.
 We are so pleased with it that we are now considering introducing it at our other site.”

 To ensure the new system met with the client’s requirements, as well as British Standards BS5839:Part1:2002 our engineering team worked closely with BHM, as well as Draper’s architects, fire officer, construction project manager and sprinkler insurers.
-We took into consideration the building’s plans and conducted site visits to understand how the building was going to be used and what it would contain.
+We took into consideration the building’s plans and conducted site visits to understand how the building would be used and what it would contain.

 To accommodate the warehouse’s high ceilings, we recommended the installation of an Xtralis VESDA aspirating system.
-The system provides advanced, proactive air sampling smoke detection and was specified for its advantages over conventional point or beam detection systems in protecting large, open spaces.
+This provides advanced, proactive air sampling smoke detection and was selected for its advantages over conventional point or beam detection systems in protecting large, open spaces.

-Apollo Discovery’s point detectors were specified for use throughout the warehouse.
-These analogue addressable fire detectors offer five response modes which can be selected according to the environment, and are designed to achieve the best detection performance whilst keeping the number of unwanted alarms to a minimum.
+Apollo Discovery’s point detectors were also specified for use throughout the warehouse.
+These analogue addressable fire detectors offer five response modes which can be selected according to the environment.
+They are designed to achieve the best detection performance whilst keeping the number of unwanted alarms to a minimum.

 The advantage of the analogue addressable fire alarm system is that in the event of activation, the main control panel will provide specific information on the location (room, area, floor, and zone) of the alarm, which in an emergency can save a great deal of time.

 Draper’s new alarm system is highly intuitive.
 It’s self-monitoring mode provides a pre-alarm warning and local indication on the control panel.
-It will also report if there is a fault and, should smoke detection be confirmed, the alarms will sound automatically and Draper’s monitoring station will be immediately notified to summon a response.
+It will also report if there is a fault and, should smoke detection be confirmed, the alarms will sound automatically and Their third-party alarm monitoring station will be immediately notified to summon a response.